trynova/website/pages/blog/year-end-2024.md

 In June, I gave another talk on Nova at Web Engines Hackfest.
-The talk and Hackfest in general was a great experience: I got to meet with many people much more experienced in JavaScript engines than myself, and made a lot of contacts that I hope to one day have the priviledge of calling friends.
+The talk and Hackfest in general was a great experience: I got to meet with many people much more experienced in JavaScript engines than myself, and made a lot of contacts that I hope to one day have the privilege of calling friends.
 The talk was also well-enough received that I was invited to give it anew at the TC39 meeting in Helsinki later that month.
 That lead to meeting again more engine developers with whom I've exchanged quite a bit of words since.